ArtOfCode-/concaten/CODE_STYLE.md

   * Out parameters are always last.
 * Open braces on the same line as their associated statement/expression/etc.
 * Lines are no more than 79 actual characters (80 including LF newline)
+* One space around binary operators, none between a unary operator and its operand.
 *